drags/supybot-github-event-announce/README.md

 To get started, copy this plugin to the 'plugins' directory of your supybot's home directory (by default ~/.supybot) and rename the directory: `GitHubEventAnnounce`.
 Load the plugin via the bot with `/msg MyBot load GitHubEventAnnounce`.
 Configuring the plugin requires a Supybot user with at least the **admin** capability.

+**Note**: This plugin requires the Python Requests library to function.
+Install 'requests' via pip, easy_install, or from the [Requests homepage](http://docs.python-requests.org/en/latest/)

 GitHub has both public and private event streams.
 Private events are events that occur on private repositories.
 If you do not specify the **private** keyword when adding a subscription then it will default to a public subscription.
 Be sure to use (or not use) the same keyword when deleting a subscription, otherwise the sub to delete will not be found.

 Subscriptions are per channel, issue these commands in channel where GitHub events are to be announced: